-HSC is the managing partner of Space to Grow, an initiative in Chicago that creates climate-resilient campuses.
-This unique partnership transforms Chicago schoolyards into beautiful and functional spaces that support outdoor learning and active play as well as serve as a resource for the community.
+HSC is the managing partner, with Openlands, of Space to Grow, an initiative that creates climate-resilient campuses and reduces urban flooding.
+Our unique collaboration with Chicago Public Schools and city departments and districts transforms Chicago schoolyards into beautiful and functional spaces that support outdoor learning and active play as well as serve as a resource for the community.

 In addition, HSC has a long history of working on issues related to school facilities, both through our Healthy Green Schools and Colleges program, which supports schools in adopting green cleaning and related practices, and through our work assisting Illinois in developing guidance to integrate health, energy and climate-related issues into school design.

 Why School Facilities Matter